 The Program leads to the granting of a Certificate in Alternative Dispute Resolution.
 Students gain an initial familiarity with the broadly recognized formal procedures of alternative dispute resolution through introductory courses in negotiation, mediation, and arbitration that are designed to enhance skills as well as convey doctrine.
 Students then further their study through doctrinal and clinical opportunities in deal negotiation, conflict negotiation, domestic and international mediation and arbitration, court-annexed ADR, cross-cultural negotiation, and area-specific dispute resolution regimes such as employment, securities, and family law dispute resolution.
 A focused externship program will afford students opportunities to observe and participate in actual arbitration and mediation procedures and to develop professional contacts in the field.

-Students enrolling in the Program are required to take four introductory courses, and one other course of their choice.
+Students seeking a certificate in the Program are expected to take three introductory courses, and one other course of their choice.
 Experiential courses are noted by (*).

 - Alternative Dispute Resolution (2 credits)